xzhan96-stf/conformal_predictor/README.md

 Date: 3/30/2023

 ## Goal
 In addition to making predictions, uncertainty quantification is also important for machine learning classification models.
-This piece of code will leverage conformal prediction to help you compute the reliability of the predictions with the predicted probabilities output by your machine learning classifier.
-You only need to input 1) the training labels with the predicted probabilities for each label; 2) the predicted labels for the test data with the predicted probabilities for each label, the script will output the credibility and confidence of the prediction.
-You can report them in your manuscript as the quantified reliability for the predictions.
+This tool will leverage conformal prediction to help researchers compute the reliability of the predictions with the predicted probabilities output by any machine learning classifier.
+Users only need to input 1) the training labels with the predicted probabilities for each label; 2) the predicted labels for the test data with the predicted probabilities for each label, the script will output the credibility and confidence of the prediction.
+Users can report either/both of them in your manuscript as the quantified reliability for the classification predictions.

 ## Input
 train.csv: N rows (N samples), D+1 columns (D possible labels); csv file;  first column is the training label (int, coded from 0 to D-1), the remaining D columns are the predicted probabilities for each of the D possible labels given by your machine learning classifier [the row sum should be 1].